 Tip: Always Play European Roulette

 The first thing to look for is European Roulette.
 It provides the best chances over American Roulette.
-European Roulette only has a single green “0” while American versions has green “0” and “00”.
-This stilts the odds further in favor of the house.
+European Roulette only has a single green “0” while American versions have green “0” and “00”.
+This stilts the odds further in favour of the house.
 While the odds may only be slightly different, it becomes significant when bets are stretched out over a long period of time.